Scholarships & Fellowships

 Named in her honor, Dr. Maher was the first female chair of the Department of English, chairing from 2005-2010.
 While chair, she initiated the practice of celebrating students’ achievements at the English Honoring Ceremony.

-Students interested in eligibility guidelines and applying should follow the information links for the Undergraduate Scholarship or the Graduate Scholarship.
+Students interested in eligibility guidelines and applying should follow the information links below for the Undergraduate Scholarship or the Graduate Scholarship.
 The deadline for application is the second Friday in February.
 Students winning scholarships are honored at the English Department's Honoring Ceremony each April.

 2020-2021 Dr. Susan Naramore Maher Scholarship Winners